The Ultimate Guide to Paying for College

 - They are designed to pay for tuition not covered already by scholarships or federal loan awards.
 As such, they can be awarded in an amount up to the cost of attendance for your school minus any other financial aid received.

-- They also have a higher interest rate of 7.08 percent, and immediately begin accruing interest.
+- They also have a higher interest rate of 5.3 percent for 2020-21, and immediately begin accruing interest.

 - Some veterans, depending upon their branch of the military and the length of their service, can apply for student loan forgiveness through the Department of Defense.